magomimmo/modern-cljs/README.md

 * [Programming Clojure][30]: written by another legendary Clojure developer, it's the easiest path to learning Clojure.
 * [The Joy of Clojure][31]: the title speaks by itself.
 A must read!
-* [The Annotated Clojure Reference Manual][33]: by Rich Hickey, the creator of Clojure, it's an often overlooked Clojure book :).
 * [ClojureScript Up and Running][32]: at the moment, it's the only published book on ClojureScript.
 Even though it's not old, the book is a bit outdated since ClojureScript is evolving quickly.
 It's brief